Your Guide to Migrating Outlook Folder Permissions in O365 Tenant Migrations

 Folder Level Permissions in my opinion are the most likely level of permissions to go stale.
 This is compounded by the lack of focus on auditing these items.
 Many companies do not allow this process, but they never reported or stopped it either.

-Where users can easily circumvent these policies, ignoring them in an Office 365 tenant migration may be a very impactful decision.
+Where users can easily circumvent these policies, ignoring them in a Microsoft Office 365 tenant migration may be a very impactful decision.

 To learn more about our process for migrating Outlook folder permissions as part of a tenant migration, please contact expert team today.